-To create a target cell line that is efficiently infected by the Spike pseudotyped lentiviral virions, we transduced 293T cells with a lentiviral vector expressing human ACE2 under a EF1a promoter (lentiviral backbone plasmid sequence is in File S1, and is available from BEI Resources as item NR-52512).
+To create a target cell line that is efficiently infected by the SARS-CoV-2 Spike-pseudotyped lentiviral virions, we transduced 293T cells with a lentiviral vector expressing human ACE2 under an EF1a promoter (lentiviral backbone plasmid sequence is in File S1, and is available from BEI Resources as item NR-52512).
 To create a clonal cell line from the bulk transduction, we sorted single transduced cells by flow cytometry and re-expanded into large populations (note that there is not a selectable marker in these cells).
 We identified an expanded clone that expressed high levels of ACE2 (Figure 2A).
 This ACE2 expression appears stable overtime and has not noticeably decreased through 12+ passages at the time of writing.
 This clone is hereafter referred to as 293T-ACE2, and is available from BEI Resources as item NR-52511.